U.S. Capitol rioter who breached Senate gets 8 months for felony

 "I think it is gaslighting the country," he said.
 What happened, he added, was "a protest that became a riot."

-Moss interrupted Hodgkins again, noting that some of the Trump supporters seemed to be out to track down lawmakers, including House Speaker Nancy Pelosi.
+Moss interrupted Leduc again, noting that some of the Trump supporters seemed to be out to track down lawmakers, including House Speaker Nancy Pelosi.

 "There were people who were storming through the halls of the Capitol saying, `Where's Nancy?"' the judge told the attorney.
 "That is more than a simple riot."